Not sure if you need a Postpartum Doula?

 See below for the top Postpartum Doula FAQ's.

 I offer a variety of services such as assisting with newborn care, family adjustment, meal preparation, light household tasks, and more.
 I offer evidence based information to new parents who are emotionally and physically recovering from birth.
 Postpartum Doulas also provide resources whenever services beyond their scope are requested or required.
-Postpartum doulas are skilled and knowledgeable about the care and development of infants as well as maternal recovery and adjustment.
-I provide non-judgmental guidance on newborn care and feeding, assist the mother with physical and emotional recovery, care for baby so mother can care for herself, and provide practical household assistance.

-There is no "typical type of person" specifically who requires a Postpartum Doula.
-Whatever your situation is, I may may be able to help you.
-Some example of common life events below are often people who enlist a postpartum doula's services: First-time parents; Parents of multiples; Cesarean section birth/recovery; Families with little local support; Women who want to breastfeed; Families with other young children; Birthing people at risk for or experiencing postpartum depression and anxiety; Premature births/babies; Parents who have experienced difficult deliveries; Babies with colic or reflux; Families with high anxiety levels; Babies with special needs; New parents with limited experience with newborns; Mothers who have been on bed rest throughout pregnancy; New parents with no family nearby.
+First-time parents; Parents of multiples; Cesarean section birth/recovery; Families with little local support; Women who want to breastfeed; Families with other young children; Birthing people at risk for or experiencing postpartum depression and anxiety; Premature births/babies; Parents who have experienced difficult deliveries; Babies with colic or reflux; Families with high anxiety levels; Babies with special needs; New parents with limited experience with newborns; Mothers who have been on bed rest throughout pregnancy; New parents with no family nearby.

-The first few weeks are when you can benefit the most from having knowledgeable helpers in your home.
-Having a doula there the first couple days can make days 3, 4, & 5 (when your milk typically arrives) much more manageable, help partners and extended family understand how to make the best team of care.
 I want to emphasize that I am not there to parent the baby; this baby came to live with your family and I am happy to use any parenting technique that fits your style, but if you need some new ideas I can make suggestions on techniques that have worked well for myself and other families I have helped.

 Research shows that parents supported by a Postpartum Doula often feel less anxious and have a lower incidence of postpartum depression and anxiety.
 They have an increased sense of self confidence and generally a deeper sense of satisfaction with their partner.
 Support from a Postpartum Doula has also been linked to higher rates of satisfaction and success with breastfeeding at 6 weeks postpartum.